-The AX565 is an all digital phone that operates on both Code Division Multiple Access (CDMA) frequencies: Cellular services at 800 MHz and Personal Communication Services (PCS) at 1.9 GHz.
+The AX310 is a dualmode phone that operates on among (Code Division Multiple Access CDMA) frequencies: cellular services a 800 MHz, (Personal Communication Services PCS) at 1.9 GHz.

 CDMA technology uses a feature called DSSS (Direct Sequence Spread Spectrum) that enables the phone to keep communication from being crossed and to use one frequency channel by multiple users in the same specific area.
 This results in a 10-fold capacity increase when compared with analog mode.
 In addition, features such as soft / softer handoff, hard handoff, and dynamic RF power control technologies combine to reduce call interruptions.